 However, they show the highest number of damages while being process-critical at the same time.
 Although this is a crucial combination, insufficient protection and condition monitoring principles are still being applied on some reciprocating machinery.

 At all times, operators, engineering procurement and construction companies (EPCs) and original equipment manufacturers (OEMs) have followed the existing, applicable guidelines and standards during the final engineering stage.
 Those standards were valid at the time of construction, and to a large extent are still valid today.
-However, upon reviewing the age of the reciprocating compressor population, one will recognize that, in many cases, these large, critical ma¬chines have never been replaced and they have been in operation since their initial startup date many decades ago, many without compressor vibration monitoring.
+However, upon reviewing the age of the reciprocating compressor population, one will recognize that, in many cases: These large, critical machines have never been replaced.
+They have been in operation since their initial startup date many decades ago, many without compressor vibration monitoring.

 To understand why, even after numerous catastrophic failures, we still find inadequate machinery protection on many of these machines, a view into the history of applicable standards can help to lift the fog.

-The American Petroleum Institute (API) has always been one of the leading organizations in compiling information about available and proven monitoring technologies for critical machinery and transforming them into standards that have become widely used as guiding standards is one of the institute’s jobs.
+The American Petroleum Institute (API) has always been one of the leading organizations in compiling information about available and proven monitoring technologies for critical machinery.
+Transforming them into standards that have become widely used as guiding standards is one of the institute’s jobs.
 It is remarkable that the first revision of the widely known API Standard 670 was released in 1976.
 It was named “Non-contacting Vibration and Axial Position Monitoring System,” a standard focused on the application of proximity sensor-based machinery monitoring.
 The second revision of the same standard was released in 1986.

-As a consequence of evolving vibration-monitoring technology, API has followed up with a parallel standard covering vibration technology within the 1981-released API 678 “Accelerometer-Based Vibration Monitoring System — 1st Edition.”
+As a consequence of evolving compressor vibration monitoring technology, API has followed up with a parallel standard covering vibration technology within the 1981-released API 678 “Accelerometer-Based Vibration Monitoring System — 1st Edition.”
 This was the beginning of effective reciprocating compressor vibration monitoring.